GimpArm/hassio-addons/smartfriends-rest-api/DOCS.md

+# This add-on is obsolete.
+Migrate to the smartfriends-bridge add-on

 # SmartFriends REST API
 This add-on creates a link between Hassio and Smart Friends Box with a simple REST API.